 (Optional: On your own laptop) Make a directory where you will store all your labs.
-For example, cd lab-0-helloworld-YOURUSERNAME where you replace YOURUSERNAME with your username on Github.
+For example, open iTerm and type on the command line git clone LINK-YOU-COPIED replacing LINK-YOU-COPIED with the one you copied from GitHub (via the image).